Our Company Name: Chagrin Valley Soap

 The waterfall is located in the middle of the Village of Chagrin Falls under the Main Street bridge looking west.
 There is a boardwalk with stairs and small seating areas that take you down to view the falls.
 (FYI: The staircases are closed in bad weather for safety.)

-To the west of the bridge is Riverside Park which follows the river eastward.
-People love to stroll through the park which has a children’s playground, a covered picnic shelter, and lots green space.
+On the eastern side of the bridge is Riverside Park which follows the river eastward.
+People love to stroll through the park which has a children’s playground, a covered picnic shelter, and lots of green space.
 Each year the park hosts local festivals, including the Blossom Time Carnival and Art by the Falls.

 The Chagrin Valley

 The Chagrin Valley is an area located in Northeastern Ohio that includes The Village of Chagrin Falls and surrounding cities in eastern Cuyahoga and western Geauga Counties.